eyalp7/rc/README.md

 ### Notes:
 - Ensure both the server and client scripts run on machines with Python 3.8+.
 - Press `ctrl + q` in the client's screen stream window to quit the stream.
 - This project is still in progress.
-Probably the next steps are better performance.
+I plan to improve the performance.